-12. RETIREMENT PLANS
+10. RETIREMENT PLANS

-The Company sponsors four 401(k) savings plans, one covering substantially all non-union salaried employees ("Salaried Plan"), a second covering its hourly employees ("Hourly Plan"), a third plan specifically for its employees that are members of a tugboat union and a fourth for the salary and non-union employees of certain subsidiaries ("Affiliated Plan").
-Under the Salaried Plan, the Hourly Plan and the Affiliated Plan, individual employees may contribute a percentage of compensation and the Company will match a portion of the employees' contributions.
-The Salaried Plan and Affiliated Plan also include a discretionary profit-sharing component, permitting the Company to make discretionary employer contributions to all eligible employees of these plans.
+The Company sponsors two 401(k) savings plans, one covering substantially all non-union salaried employees ("Salaried Plan"), a second covering its hourly employees ("Hourly Plan").
+Under the Salaried Plan and the Hourly Plan, individual employees may contribute a percentage of compensation and the Company will match a portion of the employees' contributions.
+The Salaried Plan also includes a discretionary profit-sharing component, permitting the Company to make discretionary employer contributions to all eligible employees of these plans.
 Additionally, the Company sponsors a Supplemental Savings Plan in which the Company makes contributions for certain key executives.
-The Company's expense for matching, discretionary and Supplemental Savings Plan contributions for 2017, 2016 and 2015, was \$6,236, \$3,705 and \$6,772, respectively.
+The Company's expense for matching, discretionary and Supplemental Savings Plan contributions for 2018, 2017 and 2016, was \$5,060, \$2,616 and \$2,686, respectively.

 The Company also contributes to various multiemployer pension plans pursuant to collective bargaining agreements.
-In 2017, 2016 and 2015, the Company contributed \$5,639, \$6,298 and \$4,990 respectively to all of the multiemployer plans that provide pension benefits in our continuing operations.
+In 2018, 2017 and 2016, the Company contributed \$4,207, \$4,699 and \$4,793 respectively to all of the multiemployer plans that provide pension benefits in our continuing operations.
 The information available to the Company about the multiemployer plans in which it participates, whether via request to the plan or publicly available, is generally dated due to the nature of the reporting cycle of multiemployer plans and legal requirements under the Employee Retirement Income Security Act ("ERISA") as amended by the Multiemployer Pension Plan Amendments Act ("MPPAA").
-Based upon these plans' most recently available annual reports, the Company's contributions to these plans were less than 5% of each plan's total contributions for all but one plan.
-Information on significant multiemployer pension plans in which the Company participates is included in the table below:
+Based upon these plans' most recently available annual reports, the Company's contributions to these plans were less than 5% of each plan's total contributions.